jmcancode/infinite-scroll/README.md

 # Developers

 Standard static website.
-Use your Local Server to view.
+Demonstraiting the use of third party API's and vanilla JavaScript function "infinite scroll".